Title VII and Sexual Orientation Discrimination

 Title VII is our federal law that protects against discrimination in employment.
 GLAD and others have long made the clear, common sense case that both gender identity and sexual orientation are protected under the law’s prohibition of discrimination “because of sex.”

 Exciting recent developments show that —despite existing precedent having held the opposite— more and more judges – and even major businesses – are now agreeing with us on the clarity of the connection between sexual orientation discrimination and sex discrimination.
 And while the federal circuit courts continue to work through the question, it could also be heading to the U.S. Supreme Court as early as next year.

-Last week, Lambda Legal announced they will appeal an employment discrimination case Evans v.
+On July 6, 2017, Lambda Legal announced they will appeal an employment discrimination case Evans v.
 Georgia Regional Hospital to the U.S. Supreme Court after the U.S. Court of Appeals for the Eleventh Circuit denied its petition asking the full Court to rehear the case of Jameka Evans, a security guard who was harassed at work and later terminated from her job because she is a lesbian.

 Meanwhile, the U.S. Court of Appeals for the Second Circuit has granted en banc review in Zarda v.
 Altitude Express, a case from New York in which the plaintiff charged that he was fired for being gay.

 Read on for further analysis by GLAD Legal Director Gary Buseck on building momentum across the country to clarify that sexual orientation discrimination is already prohibited under Title VII.

 In April, for the very first time a federal court of appeals—the United States Court of Appeals for the Seventh Circuit—ruled that gay people are protected from employment discrimination under Title VII.
 The 8-3 decision came in Hively v.
 Ivy Tech Community College, brought by a former employee of a community college in Indiana who was repeatedly passed over for full-time employment and was ultimately fired because she is a lesbian.